Kafr Qasim: History

 The town's area was populated in ancient times, based on remains from the Middle Paleolithic period found in the Qesem Cave.
 Cisterns, a winepress and terraced fields have also been documented, together with remains from the Byzantine era.

-Kafr Qasim is identified with Kefar Kesem (כפר קסם), a site mentioned in the Tosefta as home to a pagan holy tree.
+Kafr Qasim is identified with Kefar Kesem (כפר קסם), mentioned in the Tosefta as home to a pagan holy tree.

-In the fourth century, the village had a sizable Samaritan villa which was uncovered by archaeologists in 2025.
+North of Kafr Qassim lies the site of Kafr Hatta (كفرحتا).
+In the fourth century, it had a sizable Samaritan villa which was uncovered by archaeologists in 2025.
+In the 16th century, Kafr Hatta is listed as inhabited, but it became abandoned before the 19th century, with its land being absorbed by Kafr Qasim.

 Ottoman Empire

 In 1838, during the Ottoman period, it was noted as a Muslim village, Kefr Kasim, in Jurat Merda, south of Nablus.

 Charles van de Velde visited the site in 1851–52, noting "the many ancient stones used in the construction of the present houses and many other remains indicating an ancient site."

 In 1870 Victor Guérin visited the village, which he called Kafr Kasim.
 He found the place to be "the site of a more ancient town, as is shown by cisterns and the mass of rubbish found outside the present village".
 The village had about four hundred inhabitants.

 In 1882, the PEF's Survey of Western Palestine described the village as being of moderate size, with buildings constructed principally of adobe, on low hill in open ground.
 The survey also noted the existence of a rock-cut tomb to the south of the village.